-9 It was broadcast nationwide in 1945 and local radio stations were also set up in Cracow, Katowice, Poznan, Bydgoszcz, Gdansk, Lodz, Szczecin, Torun, and Wroclaw.
-In 1949 important part in the narrator's biographical memory.
-They provide some context for considering other factors in the media perception; first and foremost, a wide variety of the media reception situations-an individual can use the media on his/her own or use this opportunity to build social relations.
+Cassette tapes and tape players (Grundig and Kasprzak, which the narrator regards as reliable and long-lasting in another unquoted excerpt) occupy an important part in the narrator's biographical memory.
+They provide some context for considering other factors in the media perception; first and foremost, a wide variety of the media reception situations - an individual can use the media on his/her own or use this opportunity to build social relations.
 The media also offer social functions such as integration or entertainment.
-Piotr discusses benefits and gratification gained thanks to definite media choices, for example, making/ maintaining social contacts, emphasizing specific lifestyles, opportunities for emotional release, deriving cultural satisfaction (see: McQuail 2008; Maigret 2012).
+Piotr discusses benefits and gratification gained thanks to definite media choices, for example, making/ maintaining social contacts, emphasizing specific lifestyles, opportunities for emotional release, deriving cultural satisfaction (see: McQuail 2008, Maigret 2012).
 In addition, this excerpt illustrates privatization of the media reception, thanks to possible ways to record the picture or sound and reproduce them many times afterwards (it was possible to record/copy, etc.).
-Secondly, there was an aspect of creating social networks and circles around preferred kinds of music, bands, or musicians, which was further strengthened by exchange of cassette tapes here.
+Secondly, there was an aspect of creating social networks and circles around preferred kinds of music, bands, or musicians, which was further strengthened by the exchange of cassette tapes here.
 It was of crucial significance in the political system in question, as it made it possible to free oneself from official cultural contents and the state-controlled media.
 Although the recorded pieces often came from the state-owned radio stations, creating personal music compilations was an act of individual reception practices, which were treated as subversive actions.
-Piotr enumerates several names of bands from the 1980s-Maanam, Lombard, Budka Suflera, Lady Pank-whose music contested and opposed the existing system.
-Listening to independent rock music from pirated cassette tapes was a generational experience of youths coming of age in the 1980s.
+Piotr enumerates several names of bands from the 1980s - Maanam, Lombard, Budka Suflera, Lady Pank - whose music contested and opposed the existing system.
+Listening to independent rock music from pirated cassette tapes was a generational experience of a youth's coming of age in the 1980s.